robotzurg/GarfieldKartAPMod/README.md

 ## Installation

 Ideally, use [r2modman](https://thunderstore.io/package/ebkr/r2modman/) or something like it.

-If installing manually, use r2modman and select "Import Local Files" when making a profile, then select the zipped file.
+If installing manually, use r2modman and select "Import Local Mod" after making a profile for Garfield Kart, then select the zipped file.
 It will then import it into your profile with dependencies.

 ## Credits